zevdg/2018-codemash-go/labs/04/README.md

 1. If the error value returned by `os.Open` is not `nil`, call `panic` on the error value
 1. `defer` the [close method](https://golang.org/pkg/os/#File.Close) on the file object immediately after handling the error.
 *Hint: see [this example from effective go](https://golang.org/doc/effective_go.html#defer)*
-1. pass the *os.File instance into the `generateIpsum` function.
+1. pass the *os.File instance into the `NewWordbank` function.